How to create your first fashion store

 Running an online fashion store is a lot of fun but no business is without its boring, but important parts.
 Terms and conditions is a section you just have to have in order to gain trust.

 Not sure about what you need?
 Don’t worry, there are plenty of resources out there which state what you should include in your terms and conditions.
 Two very important points are shipping and return policies.
 One of the main concerns for online shoppers is whether a garment will fit or not.
 Since they can’t try it on before purchasing, they might check what the return policy is before buying.
 If that part feels too unclear, they might decide not to take the risk and refrain from purchasing.

 Overall, having these documents available on your online fashion store will increase your conversion rate and build trust and accountability.

 Yes, starting an online fashion store is not a small thing.
-It’s an incredible experience and business opportunity, but can look a bit intimidating at first.
-There seems to be a million steps.
+It’s an incredible experience and business opportunity but can look a bit intimidating at first.
+There seem to be a million steps.
 But don’t worry - focus on choosing the right platform for your brand and then break down all the things you need to do in small, manageable tasks that you can work on, one by one.

 When you take one step at a time, the process will feel a lot easier.
 Just by making it through this guide, you are one huge step closer to running a successful online fashion store.